Thinking about SDGs with university students: Action support project

 Notification of first selection

-• Teams that pass the first round of selection will be asked to participate in a poster session, which will also serve as the final selection stage.
+- Teams that pass the first round of selection (online presentation) will be asked to participate in the final round (poster session).

-Participants will exchange opinions with each other, the judges, and JCOM employees in a poster session format, and then the best action will be selected after a judging process.
+After exchanging opinions with each other, the judges, and J:COM employees in a poster session,

 If you are selected as the best action

-The ideas of the teams that are selected as the best actions in the final selection will be supported in their implementation.
+The ideas of the teams that are selected as the best action in the final selection will be supported in their implementation.

 Others/Precautions

-• The final selection process will be broadcast, distributed, announced, and promoted on various J:COM media outlets, including television, the web, and social media.
+- The final selection (poster session) will be broadcast, distributed, announced, and promoted on various media outlets including TV, web, and SNS of J:COM Group.
+By applying for this project, you agree to this.

-• We will cover the travel expenses (actual cost) to the final selection venue up to the following limit.
+- We will cover the transportation costs (actual cost) to the venue for the final selection (poster session) up to the following limit.

 Kanto region: 40,000 yen per team Outside Kanto: 150,000 yen per team

-• We will consult directly with the team that is selected for the best action to determine the specific content, method, and timing of support.
+- We will consult with each team that is selected as the best action to determine the specific support content, method, and timing.
+The support content may differ from the example shown.

 Application Terms